bevyengine/bevy-website/release-content/0.14/release-notes/12672_Make_dynamic_linking_a_noop_on_wasm_targets.md

 error: cannot produce dylib for `bevy_dylib v0.13.2` as the target `wasm32-unknown-unknown` does not support these crate types
 ```

-This has been changed so that Bevy will fallback to statically linking at compile time for all WASM platforms.
+Now, Bevy will fallback to static linking for all WASM targets.
 If you enable `dynamic_linking` for development, you no longer need to disable it for WASM.